 Some contractors who have not been fully educated on the signs of heave can easily misread the cracks in your home and suggest the wrong solution.

 The problem?
 While heave is the opposite of foundation settlement, the symptoms are often similar.
 To an untrained eye, it may appear that the exterior walls are going down — when what's really happening is that the basement slab is being pushed up near the center of the house.

 To apply the right solution to a foundation problem, make sure you're getting the right diagnosis.

 Start by having an experienced foundation repair specialist inspect your foundation issue and identify what is causing your problem.
 Once the problem is identified, a customized solution can be proposed to repair the damage and address the cause of the issue.

 At Doug Lacey's Basement Systems, we have the tools and training available to fix foundations and slabs that are experiencing problems with upheaval.

 We offer foundation and slab heave repair quotes to all within our Alberta service area.
 If you would like to schedule a free, no-obligation appointment with one of our foundation specialists, call or e-mail us today!

-We proudly serve Cochrane, Calgary, Chestermere, surrounding areas such as Airdrie, Okotoks, Cochrane, Chestermere, Brooks, High River, and nearby.
+We proudly serve Medicine Hat, Lethbridge, Calgary, surrounding areas such as Airdrie, Okotoks, Cochrane, Chestermere, Brooks, High River, Strathmore, and nearby.